Aetf/Aetf.github.io/source/research/index.md

 This ranges from GPU sharing primitives to facilitate better scheduling and improve resource utilization, to better hyperparameter tuning execution engine providing better utilization in the cluster.
 I recently joined Google working on GPU and accelerators in the cluster.

-For a complete list of my experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Sep.
-2021).
+For a complete list of my experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Jun.
+2024).

 {% publist peifeng %}
 version: 2